This post was originally published in October 2020. Updated in September 2022.

 Keep in mind to check with your doctor before taking any supplements to avoid possible side effects.

 Swimming pools can cause serious damage to your skin and hair.

 Chlorine and bromine in pools react with sebum and oils that keep your hair protected and leave hair exposed to other chemicals.

-This leads to hair discoloration, your hair color will be lighter.
-It also makes hair dry and frizzy.
-And your hair becomes more prone to breakage.
+This leads to hair discoloration, makes your hair dry and frizzy, and more prone to breakage.

-Wear a tight-fitting swim cap before swimming to reduce the damaging effects of chlorine.
-Use also shampoo and conditioner that made especially for swimmers to replenish your hair moisture.
+So, wear a tight-fitting swim cap before swimming to reduce the damaging effects of chlorine.
+Use also shampoo and conditioner that are made especially for swimmers to replenish your hair moisture.

 23- Avoid Stress